stvngo/Dicty-Cell-Aggregation-Analysis/docs/meetings/next_steps.md

 ### Problem Statement
 Current tree-like merging analysis doesn't capture **high-density regional effects**.
 We need to understand if high-density regions attract nearby cells.

+### Idea
+The idea is that even though we set a final coordinate for the large cluster, this alone doesn't answer the localized behavior of "neighboring" cell effects.
+Given *any* cell with a nonneglible cAMP concentration, do its immediate neighbors move towards or away from it?

 ### Research Questions
 - Given a high-density cell, do other cells move towards it?
 - How does local cell density affect the velocities of neighboring cells?
 - Is there a distance-dependent attraction effect?

 ### Methodology
-- Define "high-density regions" (e.g., cells with N neighbors within radius R)
+- Define "high-density regions" (e.g., cells darkened when cross-referenced at the same time frame as the wave-present video are higher density, also defined by area since we cannot visualize the z-direction)
-- For each high-density cell, compute velocities of nearby cells toward it
+- For each high-density cell, compute the velocities of nearby cells toward it
 - Compare attraction patterns for high-density vs low-density regions
 - Spatial analysis: distance from high-density region vs velocity magnitude/direction
 ---

 ## 3. Local cAMP Signaling Hypothesis